This articles serves as a guide to unit testing Vue components.

 Unit testing improves the maintainability of your code.

-Maintainability refers to making bug fixes or enhancements to your code or to another developer needing to update your code at some point in the future.
+Maintainability refers to making bug fixes or enhancements to your code or to another developer needing to update your code in the future.

 What to Test